 1.1.6 The Market Participant shall perform the responsibilities and obligations set out in this PSL in relation to each SVA and CVA Metering System to which it is appointed or responsible for.

 BSC Provision

 1.2.1 If the provisions of this PSL are inconsistent with the provisions of the BSC, the provisions of the BSC shall prevail to the extent of such inconsistency.

-Acronyms and Definitions
+[MEM]Acronyms and Definitions